Knotx/knotx-tutorials/conferences/jug2017/README.md

 ```

 In this snippet we tell Knot.x that service `commodities` will provide the data for the component.
-Knot.x uses Handlebars Templating Engine to ingest dynamic data.
+Knot.x uses Handlebars Templating Engine to ingest the dynamic data.
 As you can see in the snippet, there is no URL defined, only the name of a service `commodities`.
-This approach allows the snippets to be free of the data source dependency and simply focus on shaping the data into a components.
+This approach allows the snippets to be free of the data source dependency and simply focus on shaping the data into components.
 Its actual address is defined in the configuration:

 ```json